algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## stxna

-- Opcode: 0x82 {uint8 transaction field index}{uint8 transaction field array index}
+- Opcode: 0x82 {uint8 transaction field index} {uint8 transaction field array index}
 - Pops: *... stack*, uint64
 - Pushes: any
 - push value from an array field from transaction A in the current group